bgian/Sketch-iOS-Library/README.md

 ![cover](https://cloud.githubusercontent.com/assets/3231370/20457930/d6728fb8-ae64-11e6-910c-c51ec1d755a9.png)

 ## UIBlurEffectStyle
 Apple doesn’t share any specs for their blurs, so it makes it more of a challange to replicate.

-#### Usage

-1. Open `UIBlurEffectStyle.sketch`
-2. Right click on a blur type
-3. Copy & Paste style on a layer
+I can see why they're not open to us creating our own blur in code for performance concerns.
+However, if we want to design with accurate blurs, we atleast have the three [blur types](https://developer.apple.com/reference/uikit/uiblureffectstyle).

 #### Process

-Apple provides the name of three [blur types](https://developer.apple.com/reference/uikit/uiblureffectstyle).

 1. Create a few colorful shapes
 2. Render and export each type of blur over these shapes in Xcode: